holder66/HamNN/README.md

 # hamnn

-A machine learning (ML) library for classification using a nearest neighbor algorithm based on Hamming distances.
+A machine learning (ML) library for classification using a nearest neighbor algorithm based on Hamming distances. [hamnn documentation](https://holder66.github.io)

-There is an associated Command Line Interface app, `vhamnn`, which facilitates using the hamnn library.
+There is an associated Command Line Interface app, [vhamnn](https://github.com/holder66/vhamnn), which facilitates using the hamnn library.

 You can use the library with your own datasets, or with a selection of publicly available datasets that are widely used for demonstrating and testing ML classifiers, in the `datasets` directory.
 These files are either in [ARFF (Attribute-Relation File Format)](https://waikato.github.io/weka-wiki/formats_and_processing/arff_stable/) or in [Orange file format](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/data.io.html).
-The Command Line Interface (CLI) app, `vhamnn` (see below) provides a command `orange` to quickly review Orange file format.

 ## Description

 ### What it is